 It’s tough to sort through the two as they often coexist together—sort of like the chicken before the egg argument.
 Rather than focus on the ritual, as the obsessor will, the substance abuse person is about a mental escape from reality.

 Personally, I find obsessive and addictive behaviors co-mingle regularly so I wrote about these experiences.
 I guess you could say I became obsessed with obsessions.

-I opened a website called Weightcontroltherapy.com to help people remove their obsession with dieting and their weight, along with some addicted to food with a food addiction.
+I started a website, Weightcontroltherapy.com, to help people remove their obsession with dieting and their weight, along with some addicted to food with a food addiction.
 To see it as weight control, whether it’s weight up or weight down or a compulsion or addiction, was and is my quest.
 The goal was to stabilize and move away from the obsession—or addiction—or both.

 On my website, I carved out different recipes and content on food addiction and binge eating disorder.
 But again, I realized those that experience some kind of food addiction or eating disorder also possess other obsessions.
 It was at this point I wrote books addressing obsessions and addictions from different angles.

 Some suffer from OCD (Obsessive Compulsive Disorder) while others engage in full-blown drug addictions.
 Fear drives obsessions, but I found they all crossed into each other.

 I saw patients obsessing over their body dysmorphia or aging or fear of becoming an adult.
 It was at this point I birthed my series of obsessions.